xiangjunn/tp/docs/DeveloperGuide.md

   Use case ends.

-**8. Use case: UC8 - Link a specific event to a specific contact**
+**8. Use case: UC8 - Link a specific event to multiple contacts**

 **Preconditions:** There is at least one event and one contact.

-**Guarantees:** The chosen event is linked to the chosen contact.
+**Guarantees:** The chosen event is linked to those chosen contacts.

 ***MSS***

-1. User decides on which event and contact to link.
+1. User decides on which event and contacts to link.

-2. User inputs the event and contact to link.
+2. User inputs the event and contacts to link.

-3. SAS links the chosen event to the chosen contact and notifies user that the event is successfully linked to the contact.
+3. SAS links the chosen event to every chosen contacts and notifies user that the event is successfully linked to those contacts.

    Use case ends.